• Skip to primary navigation

 Serving Potato Rolls with this beef stew recipe lets you soak up all that delectable gravy.
 Since the stew contains plenty of vegetables, you don’t necessarily need a side dish, but a crisp Green Salad is always a welcome accompaniment.
 A light and refreshing Peach Burrata Salad, Cucumber And Tomato Salad (With Onions), or this delicious Strawberry Walnut Salad would all balance the richness of the stew beautifully.
 For dessert, a Pineapple Dump Cake is the perfect easy finish to a cozy, comforting meal.

-Tender beef stew with potatoes, carrots, and green peas in a rich, savory broth served in a white bowl at Food Faith Fitness.
+Beef stew with tender beef, potatoes, carrots, and green peas in a white bowl.

 Recipe